polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 value of the **[crypto.verify]** slot - Unless you pass in a **[verify-key]** during the invocation to **[crypto.decrypt]**, at which point that key will be used to verify the signature of the message, after the package has been decrypted.
 If the above invocation to **[crypto.verify]** does not throw an exception, we know for a fact that the message was cryptographically signed with the private key that matches its **[public-key]** argument.
-Normally the fingerprint of the sender's key is asssociated with some sort of _"authorisation object"_ to elevate the rights of the user, only *after* having verified the message originated from a trusted party.
+Normally the fingerprint of the sender's key is asssociated with some sort of _"authorization object"_ to elevate the rights of the user, only *after* having verified the message originated from a trusted party.

 Hence, from the caller's perspective it's *one* invocation to encrypt and sign a message.
-From the receiver's perspective it's normally *two* steps to both decrypt and verify the integrity of a message, unless you know who the message originated from.
+From the receiver's perspective it's normally *two* steps to both decrypt and verify the integrity of a message, unless you know who the message originated from, and you've already loaded the correct public key to verify the signature of the message.

 **Notice** - We're using only 512 bit strength in the above example.
 Make sure you (at least) use 2048, preferably 4096 in real world usage.